ni/webvi-examples/Embed WebVI into Content/Readme.md

 - **`g-source`**: Everything within this directory is either the source code of the WebVI of the build output from LabVIEW.
 Most of the path and filenames are defaults obtained by using the **Web Application** template in LabVIEW NXG 2.0.
  - **`g-source/Builds/Web Server/Configuration1/WebApp`**: This is the important bits of the emitted by LabVIEW when the Web Application is built.
 - **`app`**: This directory contains all the hand maintained HTML and CSS files of the static page.
 This example requires no additional JavaScript.

-# Expected Behavior
-The fully assembled and hosted Web application can be found at http://webvi-examples.s3.amazonaws.com/.

 # Usage
 Where would you use this?
 Example applications.